 One of the techniques that I learnt from them is mentioning survey respondents in the post.
 In their web design research they feature a list of the agencies that were kind enough to share their answers.
 This would be a good incentive for them to share the post and link back to it.

 Do outreaching right:

 Although marketing automation tools have made digital marketing look like breeze, one should never forget the power of manual outreaching.
 Email outreaching is the best way to jumpstart a new business or career.
-There are many factors that could influence the success of your outreaching campaign, but the single most important one is how you structure your message as a benefit for the recipient rather than a request from them.
+You should check out Matthew Turner’s indepth post on effective outreach.
+Suffice to say here, there are many factors that could influence the success of your outreaching campaign, but the single most important one is how you structure your message as a benefit for the recipient rather than a request from them.
 Make your email about them not you.
 This is basically the email structure I use for almost all cold emails I send:

 - Benefit they get from working with me

 - The favor I’m asking them to do for me in return